lightster/hub/README.md

 ### Content creation

-Anytime you want to work on creating or updating conent, first start your local Jekyll server by running `make run` so that you can preview your changes.
+Anytime you want to work on creating or updating content, first start your local Jekyll server by running `make run` to generate your site.
 The local Jekyll server will detect changes to your sections and cards, so you can leave the command running to automatically have your local site regenerate.

 The Hub home page has sections of cards, each of which has a corresponding directory:
 - `_core-values`